netdata/netdata/packaging/installer/methods/packages.md

 While RHEL, CentOS, and Open SuSE all support `.rpm` packages, full support via these packages is still a work-in-progress.
-See our [distribution matrix](../../DISTRIBUTIONS.md) to understand whether you can install Netdata via `.rpm` packages, and then use your package manager to add the packagecloud repository and install Netdata.
+See our [distribution matrix](../../DISTRIBUTIONS.md) to understand whether you can install Netdata via these `.rpm` packages, and then use your package manager to add the packagecloud repository and install Netdata.

 ## Using caching proxies with packagecloud repositories